Published August 21, 2017

 © marioav / Adobe Stock

-Creating an invoice for the first time can be a bit complicated at first, but with the right help, it becomes a breeze.
-If you are brand new to invoicing and feel a bit intimidated by the word itself, don't be!
-Invoice Home is here to help!
+Creating an invoice for the first time can seem quite complicated at first, but with the right help, it’s really a breeze.
+If you’re brand new to invoicing, and feel a bit intimidated by the word itself, don't be!
+Tag Invoice Home in for the assist!

-Know your price, be fair but also know your worth.
-It's not only smart but it's also professional to have the price set in writing (Email) prior to sending the invoice.
-You can also create a quote and once both agree on the price, you can convert the quote into an invoice.
+Know your price, be fair but also know what you’re worth.
+It's not only smart, but it's also professional, to have the price set in writing (like an email) prior to sending an invoice.
+You can create a quote and, once you both agree on a price, convert the quote into an invoice.
 This way your customer is not surprised.
-Also, if the customer were to later change his/her mind about the set charges.
-You always have an email to fall back on.
+Also, if the customer were to later change their mind about the set charges, you always have something in writing to refer back to.
 Make sure your customer knows when they will be receiving their invoice and when the payment is due.
 All of that information is important and should always be discussed with your customer.

 Step 2 – Filling Out Your Invoice

-Before we began, let me start off by saying that there are two different forms you can choose from, depending on how detailed you would like to be.
-You can choose from the Basic Form or the Advanced Form.
+Before we began, let’s start off by saying that there are two kinds of forms to choose from, depending on how detailed you would like to be.
+You can choose from the Basic or the Advanced Form.

 The Basic Form

-- Invoice #: This will automatically appear in numerical order or you can choose to change it, keep in mind that if you change it, it will effect the number order for future invoices.
+- Invoice #: Automatically appears in numerical order (You can change it but if you do, it will affect the order of future invoices)

-- Invoice Date: There are two options for this, you can add the date the invoice was written or when it takes affect, it’s your choice.
+- Invoice Date: Two options: Add the date the invoice was written or when it takes effect (your choice)

-- Description: Description of your product or service.
+- Description: Description of the product or service

-- Amount: The cost of product or service.
+- Amount: The cost of the product or service

-- Tax: (this an option) With which you can add a discount or a compound tax.
+- Tax: (Optional) Add a discount or a compound tax

-- Ship to: This is if the address of shipment is different than the customer's address.
+- Ship to: Address of shipment if different from customer's address

-- Quantity (Qty): If your customer is buying more than one of the same product.
+- Quantity (Qty): For more than one of the same product

-After filling out your first invoice, you will feel incredibly accomplished and the future invoices will soon become second nature.
+After filling out your first invoice, you will feel a wave of relief at your accomplishment and your future invoices will be easier to complete.

 After saving your invoice, you are ready to send it!
-(You will find the E-mail option on your dashboard) Your email will automatically be included, along with the invoice you have just created.
-If you would like to attach other files or images, you can do so but it's not necessary.
-All you have to plug in is your customer's email address.
-We will also send you a copy of the email you sent but if you do not wish to receive this, you can uncheck the box.
+Find the 'E-mail' option on your dashboard.
+Your email will automatically be included, along with the invoice you have just created.
+If you would like to attach other files or images, you can do so as necessary.
+All you have to type in is your customer's email address.
+We will automatically send you a copy of the email you sent, but if you don’t wish to receive this, just uncheck the box.

-Click 'Send E-mail' and just like that!
-You created and sent an invoice.
+Congratulations, you created and sent an invoice!
 Now all you have to do is wait to get paid.
-In the mean time, bask in the glory of your first invoice and enjoy a glass of wine - because why not.
+In the meantime, bask in the glory of your first invoice and enjoy a glass of wine (or a beer) - because why not.